gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## intersection

-Creates an array of unique values that are included in all given arrays using a `Eq` for equality comparisons.
-The order and references of result values are determined by the first array.
+Creates a `ReadonlyArray` of unique values that are included in all given `ReadonlyArray`s using a `Eq` for equality comparisons.
+The order and references of result values are determined by the first `ReadonlyArray`.

 **Signature**